niplav/site/china.md

 valuable worlds are in which the US government or the PRC government get TAI first are.

-> To first lay my cards on the table: I that in the mean & median cases, value([MAGIC](./doc/cs/ai/alignment/policy/multinational_agi_consortium_hausenloy_2023.pdf))>value(US first, no race)>value(US first, race)>value(PRC first, no race)>value(PRC first, race)>value(PRC first,
+> To first lay my cards on the table: I believe that in the mean & median cases, value([MAGIC](./doc/cs/ai/alignment/policy/multinational_agi_consortium_hausenloy_2023.pdf))>value(US first, no race)>value(US first, race)>value(PRC first, no race)>value(PRC first, race)>value(PRC first,